Job board code starter for BCMS and Nuxt

 • Error Identification: If you change a template name in BCMS, like removing 'location input,' every usage of 'location' in your code will be highlighted in red, making it easier to spot and fix issues.

-Now, let's populate our template with what we have fetched.
+Now, let's populate the template with what you have fetched.

 <NuxtLink class="links" :to="opening.meta.en?.slug" v-for="opening in entries" :key="opening._id">